euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    We also present two cases were SClib has been used.

-   In the first set of applications we use SClib to write a port to Python of a Schrodinger equation solver that has been extensivenly used the literature, the resulting script presents a speed-up of 150x with respect to the original one.
+   In the first set of applications we use SClib to write a port to Python of a Schrödinger equation solver that has been extensivenly used the literature, the resulting script presents a speed-up of 150x with respect to the original one.
-   A review of the situations where this script have been used is presented.
+   A review of the situations where the speeded-up script have been used is presented.
    We also describe the solution to the related problem of solving a set of coupled Schrödinger-like equations where SClib is used to implement the speed-critical parts of the code.
 We